Something About You (Level 42 song): Release

+liberal recontouring, with scratched stops, additional vocals and much overdubbed keyboard work".

+Critical reception

 In Smash Hits, Dave Rimmer wrote, "It's quite good and all that but there's absolutely nothing special about it.
 Not one of their best but immediately recognisable as Level 42."
+Reviewing the 12-inch single, Billboard referred to the song as an "eloquent, precise dance tune [that] shows art-rock as well as r&b roots."

 Compilations

 "Something About You" appears in many Level 42 compilation albums, including Level Best (1989), The Very Best of Level 42 (1998), and The Definitive Collection (2006).

 Music video

 The music video for "Something About You", which uses the shorter single version, is directed by Stuart Orme, who also directed videos for the Level 42 songs "Lessons in Love" and "Running in the Family" (appearing on their video album Family of Five released in 1987), as well as Phil Collins and Genesis.

 Mark King appears as a dark clown magician, representing the negative aspects in the relationships of Mike Lindup, Phil and Boon Gould with their girlfriends, all played by the actress Cherie Lunghi.